VAC-3SDrug Class: Therapeutic Vaccines Registry Number: 1502828-53-6 (CAS) Organization: InnaVirVax Phase of Development: IIa

 - Participants had CD4 counts of at least 200 cells/mm3 at the start of the study.
 A participant’s lowest ever was 100 cells/mm3 or above.
 (A CD4 count is a laboratory test that measures the number of CD4 cells in a sample of blood and is an important indicator of immune function.)

-Purpose: The purpose of this study was to look at the safety of VAC-3S and its ability to produce an immune response in the body.8,12
+Purpose: The purpose of this study was to look at the safety of VAC-3S and its ability to produce an immune response in the body.2,8,12

 Study Name: IVVAC-3S/P2; NCT02390466

-- Participants are HIV-infected adults who have been on ART for at least 1 year before the study.
-Participants have completed the IVVAC-3S/P1 study.
+- Participants were adults with HIV who had been on ART for at least 1 year before the study.
+Participants had completed the IVVAC-3S/P1 study.

-- Participants have CD4 counts of at least 200 cells/mm3.
-A participant’s lowest ever CD4 count has been 100 cells/mm3 or above.
+- Participants had CD4 counts of at least 200 cells/mm3.
+A participant’s lowest ever CD4 count was 100 cells/mm3 or above.

-Purpose: The purpose of this study is to look at the safety and tolerability of VAC-3S in participants who had an immune response to VAC-3S in the IVVAC-3S/P1 study.13
+Purpose: The purpose of this study was to look at the safety and tolerability of VAC-3S in participants who had an immune response to VAC-3S in the IVVAC-3S/P1 study.2,13

 Location: France, Germany, Spain

-- Participants are HIV-infected adults who have been on ART for at least 1 year before the study.
+- Participants were adults with HIV who had been on ART for at least 1 year before the study.

-Purpose: The purpose of this study is to evaluate the treatment benefits of VAC-3S.4,14
+Purpose: The purpose of this study was to evaluate the treatment benefits of VAC-3S.2,4,14

 For more details on the studies listed above, see the Health Professional version.